With the primary election set for Aug. 3, multiple people have filed to run for Lynnwood City Council and Mayor.

 Q: With the creation of the housing action plan and other blueprint policies, what are your thoughts and ideas for addressing Lynnwood’s need for more diverse housing types?

-Q: If elected mayor, what leadership experience would you bring to the council and how would it be relevant to serving as the city’s leader?
+Q: What experiences would you bring to the council and how are they relevant to the position?